 I need to do an Assignment of Indemnity.
 What should I do?

 Both you and your creditor’s signature on the Assignment of Indemnity remain required in a pen and ink signature and in the hand of the person whose signature is required or an acceptable electronic (digital) signature.
-However, the witness signature requirement has been waived through December 31, 2020, for crop years 2019 through 2021 and all applicable crop years through June 30, 2021.
+However, the witness signature requirement has been waived through January 15, 2022, for all applicable crop years.
 Since the witness requirement is waived, documentation for proof of debt or other pecuniary obligation will be required before an Assignment of Indemnity is accepted.

 Your crop insurance policy has an exception if you demonstrate your physical inability to submit the request on or before the sales closing date for written agreement requests with a sales closing date deadline.
 This exception would include self-certification of COVID-19 related issues, and the physical inability to submit the request on or before the due date resulting from actions taken to limit the exposure of COVID-19.

-Producers must work with their agent and insurance providers regarding written agreement request and supporting documentation.
+Producers must work with their agent and approved insurance providers regarding written agreement request and supporting documentation.

 What written agreements fall into this exception?

 The chart below identifies the applicable written agreement types that fall into this exception.
 The first column identifies the type of written agreement and the second column provides an explanation.